-- (1) Permit application adheres to the requirements set forth in SEC.
-10-15.21. - (2) An effort has been made to preserve the character of the tree's location, and the more valuable specimens have been preserved. - (3) The requested action would not cause erosion, loss of soil, increase the flow of surface runoff, or cause a diversion of water that would affect downstream properties. - (4) Permits for tree pruning for Protected Trees and routine maintenance of Memorial and Heritage Trees: - a.
+- 1. Permit application is complete and adheres to the requirements set forth in SEC.
+10-15.21. - 2.
+An effort has been made to preserve the character of the area and the more valuable specimens have been preserved.

+- 3. The requested action would not cause erosion, loss of soil, increase the flow of surface runoff, or cause a diversion of water that would affect downstream properties. - 4.
+Permits for tree pruning for Protected Trees and routine maintenance of Memorial and Heritage Trees: - a.
 The proposed pruning complies with the Migratory Bird Treaty Act (16 U.S.C. § 703 et seq.) and the California Fish and Game Code (§ 3513).
 Specifically, the project will avoid any actions that could result in the 'take' of migratory birds, their nests, or eggs. - b.
 The proposed pruning adheres to established arboricultural standards and best practices, ensuring that the health and structural integrity of the trees will be maintained. - i.
 The objective of the proposed pruning, as outlined in ANSI A300, is to: manage risk, manage health, develop structure, provide clearance, manage size or shape, or improve aesthetics. - c.
-Pruning to remove a limb hazard which does not require full tree removal

-(5) For development projects: There is no feasible amendment to plans that would allow for tree preservation.
+Pruning to remove a limb hazard which does not require full tree removal - 5.
+For development projects: There is no feasible amendment to plans that would allow for tree preservation.